-The substructured discs observed with ALMA at high angular resolution \citep[e.g.,][]{Andrews2018} showed clear indications of moderate-to-high absorption optical depths in the inner regions and at the position of the bright rings \citep{Huang2018,Dullemond2018}, considered to be an indication of unresolved optically thick substructures \citep{Dullemond2018}, self-regulating planetesimal formation \citep{Stammler2019},~or high extinction in the presence of self-scattering by highly reflective grains \citep[e.g.,][although \citealt{Isella2018}~and \citealt{Guzman2018} showed that dust rings do not completely suppress line emission]{Zhu2019}.
-The spectral index radial profile modulations at the position of gaps and rings inferred from high angular resolution multi-frequency continuum observations \citep[e.g.,][]{ALMAPartnership2015,Tsukagoshi2016,Macias2019,Huang2020} and the anomalously low ($\alpha<2$) spectral indices in the innermost regions of a few sources \citep[e.g.,][]{Huang2018_TWHya,Dent2019,Paneque-Carreno2021,Ribas2023,Houge2024}, most often attributed to dust self-scattering \citep{Liu2019}, go well in line with this picture of moderate-to-high optical depths in the inner disc and the bright rings.
-These clues suggest that the classically adopted assumption of optically thin continuum emission is rather inaccurate when analysing (sub-)mm observations, and leads to overestimating the grain size and underestimating the dust density \citep[e.g.,][]{Zhu2019,Carrasco-Gonzalez2019}.
+The substructured discs observed with ALMA at high angular resolution \citep[e.g.][]{Andrews2018} showed clear indications of moderate-to-high absorption optical depths in the inner regions and at the position of the bright rings \citep{Huang2018,Dullemond2018}, which is considered to be an indication of unresolved optically thick substructures \citep{Dullemond2018}, self-regulating planetesimal formation \citep{Stammler2019},~or high extinction in the presence of self-scattering by highly reflective grains \citep[e.g.][although \citealt{Isella2018}~and \citealt{Guzman2018} showed that dust rings do not completely suppress line emission]{Zhu2019}.
+The spectral index radial profile modulations at the position of gaps and rings inferred from high angular resolution multi-frequency continuum observations \citep[e.g.][]{ALMAPartnership2015,Tsukagoshi2016,Macias2019,Huang2020} and the `anomalously low' (i.e. $\alpha<2$) spectral indices in the innermost regions of a few sources \citep[e.g.][]{Huang2018_TWHya,Dent2019,Paneque-Carreno2021,Ribas2023,Houge2024}, which are most often attributed to dust self-scattering \citep{Liu2019}, go well in line with this picture of moderate-to-high optical depths in the inner disc and the bright rings.
+These clues suggest that the classically adopted assumption of optically thin continuum emission is rather inaccurate when analysing (sub-)millimetre observations and leads to overestimation of the grain size and underestimation of the dust density \citep[e.g.][]{Zhu2019,Carrasco-Gonzalez2019}.